cjones402/ECE-4180-Final-Project/README.md

 Speaking of code snippets, the code is designed to flow during the while loop.
 The software flow diagram below illustrates the flow from turning the UART on and receiving data to each input from the datapad.

 ![SoftwareDiagram](SoftwareFlow.drawio.png)

+### Wiring Diagrams and Code Snippets

+Below are tables and code to understand how each hardware element is wired and how the software works on that device.

 #### LED Headlights